uboone/OpenSamples/README.md

 The `Optical Information.ipynb` notebook focuses on the usage of optical detector information, as opposed to time projection chamber measuerements which is the focus of the other notebooks.
 In this notebook we show how to access the data and demostrate some useful metrics for the optical measurements.

 The `microboone_utils.py` file contains useful tools to access detector information, or other information relative to our physics data.
-Instead, `plot_utils.py` collects a few utilities used for producing plots, and are independent from our data.
+The `plot_utils.py` file collects a few utilities used for producing plots that are independent from our data.

 ### Structure and content of input files

 The structure and content of the hdf5 input files can be found at this wiki page: [Structure and content of input files](file-content-hdf5.md), where each element in the file is documented in terms of its name, type, size, and a human readable description.

-## artroot format
+## Artroot format

-These samples are made available in the “artroot” file format, which is the original format used internally by the experiment.
+Samples are also made available in the “artroot” file format, which is the original format used internally by the experiment.
 As such it contains the full information typically available to members of the collaboration to develop reconstruction algorithms or downstream analyses.
-These artroot files are stored on Fermilab disk spaces and have also been given open access, through [xrootd](https://xrootd.slac.stanford.edu/).
+These artroot files are stored on Fermilab disk space and have been given open access through [xrootd](https://xrootd.slac.stanford.edu/).
 Usage of these files is recommended only for users that are familiar with the software stack used by Fermilab neutrino experiments, which includes [art](https://art.fnal.gov/), [LArSoft](https://larsoft.github.io/), [root](https://root.cern.ch/), and uboonecode.
+The LArSoft website, in particular, provides useful examples and extensive documentation.

-The content of the open artroot files has been documented in [this document](file-content-artroot.md), where the data product classes are documented in the [LArSoft doxygen pages](https://nusoft.fnal.gov/larsoft/doxsvn/html/).
+The content of the open artroot files has been documented in [this document](file-content-artroot.md).
+Documentation about the data product classes is provided by the [LArSoft doxygen pages](https://nusoft.fnal.gov/larsoft/doxsvn/html/).

 As an example of accessing the artroot files, we point to the [code](https://github.com/uboone/hdf5maker/blob/opensamples/hdf5maker/HDF5Maker/HDF5Maker_module.cc) used to create the HDF5 samples, and the configuration files used to produce the version [with](https://github.com/uboone/hdf5maker/blob/opensamples/hdf5maker/HDF5Maker/hdf5maker_uB_public_job.fcl) and [without](https://github.com/uboone/hdf5maker/blob/opensamples/hdf5maker/HDF5Maker/hdf5maker_uB_public-nowire_job.fcl) wire information.
 This code is imported and adapted from the [numl](https://github.com/vhewes/numl) repository.